fasttrack42/FastTrack48/README.md

 | Original licence | MIT — Copyright © 2020 Adam Brown |

-The original software remains Copyright © 2020 Adam Brown and is made available under the MIT License.
-That licence continues to govern the original portions of this app, and its full text is preserved verbatim in [`LICENSE`](LICENSE) and reproduced inside the app itself, under **About → Acknowledgements**.
+The original software remains Copyright © 2020 Adam Brown and is made available under the MIT License which continues to govern the original portions of this app, its full text preserved verbatim in [`LICENSE`](LICENSE) and reproduced inside the app,z under **About → Acknowledgements**.

 Every modification, addition and design change in FastTrack48 is the sole work and responsibility of